Are Impact Windows Required in Florida? Code, HVHZ & Homeowner Guide

 Removable storm panels (though these are becoming less popular due to the labor involved)

-Impact Windows vs Hurricane Shutters: What Does Florida Law Allow?
+Impact Windows vs Hurricane Shutters: Which One Meets Florida Code?

 The law allows for a variety of protection methods, but not all are created equal in terms of daily life.